 Southgate

-This Korean American restaurant on Lombard might not be located in the heart of Rittenhouse, but it’s totally useful for a casual meal in the neighborhood.
+This Korean American restaurant on Lombard might not be located in the heart of Rittenhouse, but it’s a great spot for a casual meal in the neighborhood.
 They make excellent Korean chicken wings, plus a good bulgogi burger with gochugaru aioli and pickles.
 1801 Lombard Street.

 Barclay Prime